 Why does owning a dog prolong life?

-This study doesn’t answer this question however the authors do hypothesise about the mechanisms.
-The large health benefit seen in those living alone may imply that the companionship may reduce stress and motivate people to undertake healthier activities such as regular exercise.
-Indeed, when dog pedigrees of the 13% of dog owning Swedes were analysed the dog breeds that confers the biggest health benefit were those dogs that needed the greatest exercise – such as terriers, scent hounds and retrievers.
+This study doesn’t answer this question, however the authors do hypothesise about the mechanisms.
+The large health benefit seen in those living alone may imply that the companionship reduces stress and motivates people to undertake healthier activities such as regular exercise.
+Indeed, when the dog owning Swedes were analysed, the dog breeds that provide the biggest health benefits were those dogs that needed the greatest exercise – such as terriers, scent hounds and retrievers.

 There may also be other less obvious causes other than dog owners having better blood pressure.
 Professor Fall speculates that living with dogs alters the owners exposure to different bacteria possibly boosting their immune systems.

 Although cats can certainly offer companionship and help to reduce stress, they offer little in everyday motivation to exercise.
 When asked about further research into cat ownership and the risk of heart disease and death, Prof Fall replied that unfortunately there was no national cat register in Sweden – but a study looking at horse ownership was a possibility!

 *Read to the full scientific paper in Nature here.

 **Confounding factors are those that can falsely influence the outcome of a scientific study either positively or negatively.

 Sometimes interpreting medical information and making the best decisions can be daunting and complicated.
 Our private patient advocacy service provides easy access to top UK health experts.
 We guide our patients with genuine choice and trust, offering a bespoke service – for anyone in the world seeking private UK healthcare.
 Find out more here.